bchen32/photon-man/README.md

 # PhotonMan

-*Don’t forget to pull before making changes if you want your local version to stay up to date*
+*Don’t forget to pull before making changes if you want your local version to stay up to date and not introduce conflicts*

 Arik Baron, Ben Chen, Cameron Egbert, Ben Guan, Joey Ilagan